fast-spectroscopy-sheffield/iCCD-kinetics/README.md

 Next, adjust the value of time zero in the appropriate box and press add time axes.
 The timeslices and kinetics plots should become populated by data from the __first kinetic file only__.

 If you want to, press remove cosmic rays.
-Algorithm is not perfect, it reduces rather than removes the rays.
+Algorithm is not perfect and needs some work, it reduces rather than removes the rays.

 Use the slider below the timeslices graph to move through the timepoints.
 Select an appropriate background end point (the latest time before the laser pulse arrives) and press subtract backgrounds.